Tocharians: Later migrations

 but a minority of scholars suggest that the Yuezhi were Tocharian speakers.

 During the 1st millennium BC, a further wave of immigrants, the Saka speaking Iranian languages, arrived from the west and settled along the southern rim of the Tarim.

 They are believed to be the source of Iranian loanwords in Tocharian languages, particularly related to commerce and warfare.
+The Subeshi culture is a candidate for the Iron Age predecessors of the Tocharians.